LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The challenge in the scenarios may be, accordingly, quite tough, particularly at the higher difficulty levels.

-The main scenario, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time to beat, with focus on resource management and survival, including food gathering and cooking, crafting, terrain transformation using tools, spotting
+The main adventure, the long crawl, is the only one that takes place in a multi-floor setting, requiring lots of time to beat, with focus on resource management and survival, including food gathering and cooking, crafting, terrain transformation using tools, spotting